morrownr/8821au-20210708/README.md

 fix a variety of problems.

-- If connecting your USB WiFi adapter to a desktop computer, use the USB ports on the rear of the computer.
+- If connecting your USB WiFi adapter to a desktop computer, use the USB ports on the rear of the computer if you encounter any problems.
 Why?
 The ports on the rear are directly connected to the motherboard which will reduce problems with interference and disconnection.
+An extension cable can be helpful to position the adapter for best reception.

 - If your USB WiFi adapter is USB 3 capable and you want it to operate in USB3 mode, plug it into a USB 3 port.

-- Avoid USB 3.1 Gen 2 ports if possible as almost all currently available adapters have been tested with USB 3.1 Gen 1 (aka USB 3) and not with USB 3.1 Gen 2.
+- Avoid USB 3.1 Gen 2 ports if possible as most currently available adapters have been tested with USB 3.1 Gen 1 (aka USB 3) and not with USB 3.1 Gen 2.

 - If you use an extension cable and your adapter is USB 3 capable, the cable needs to be USB 3 capable (if not, you will be limited to USB 2 speeds).

-- Extension cables can be problematic.
+- Extention cables can be problematic.
 A way to check if the extension cable is the problem is to plug the adapter temporarily into a USB port on the computer.